EventadorTemplates/FlinkReadKafka_SASL_Flink1.6/README.md

-# FlinkReadKafka_SASL_Flink1.6
+# FlinkReadKafkaSASL
-Java example to read from Kafka using Flink (1.6) SASL ENABLED
+Java example to read from Kafka using Flink over SASL/SSL.